microsoft/pxt-arcade/docs/skillmap/zoo/zoo3.md

   penguin.x = 10
 ```

 ☝ Look at this block.
-What is it doing?
+What is it doing?<br/>
 Where does **x=10** put the penguins on the screen?